jalleng/resume/resume.md

 **EXPERIENCE**

- - Lead Teaching Assistant- Code Fellows- Seattle, WA, 2015-Current</br>
+ - Lead Teaching Assistant Full-Stack JavaScript- Code Fellows- Seattle, WA, 2015-Current</br>
 I provide assistance to the instructor and manage the other TA’s on our team.

  - Owner- JGerberLLC- Seattle, WA, 2008-Current</br>